Michael Baines

-Early life and WWI
+Early life and First World War

 The son of Major Edward Baines, he was born at Kasauli in British India, before being educated at Cheltenham College in England.
 From Cheltenhem he attended the Royal Military Academy, Woolwich, graduating in August 1916 and entering into the Royal Artillery as a second lieutenant.
 He served on the Western Front in the First World War, where he was initially posted to Rouen.
 He later served at Armentières, Ploegsteert Wood, and Passchendaele.
 During the course of the war, he was wounded by shrapnel, with his wound becoming infected and requiring treatment in the base hospital at Wimereux.
 In the later stages of the war he served at the Ypres Salient, before seeing action during the German spring offensive and at the Battle of Amiens.
 He contracted Spanish flu in 1918, which saw him hospitalised to Le Tréport.
 He was promoted to the rank of lieutenant in February 1918.

-Following the allied victory, he was posted to Cologne in 1919 as part of the Army of Occupation, serving in Upper Silesia with the 65th Battery, 8th (Howitzer) Brigade in 1921–1922.
+Following the Allied victory in November 1918, he was posted to Cologne in 1919 as part of the Army of Occupation, serving in Upper Silesia with the 65th Battery, 8th (Howitzer) Brigade in 1921–1922.
 During a peacekeeping patrol along the German–Polish frontier, he was shot at by a Polish sentry while attempting to cross a river, but was unharmed.

 Later military career and life

 Eight years after the conclusion of the war, Baines made an appearance in first-class cricket for the British Army cricket team against Cambridge University at Fenner's.
 Batting twice in the match, he was dismissed without scoring in the Army's first-innings by Samuel Jagger, while in their second-innings he remained unbeaten without scoring.

 He was seconded from the Royal Artillery to the Royal Militia of the Island of Jersey as an adjutant with the local rank of captain in May 1927.
-By 1929, he was serving as a temporary captain in the Territorial Army, with restoration to the active list in March 1932.
-He attended the Staff College in January 1933.
-He was seconded for service on the Staff in December 1936, serving in British India as Staff Captain from 1 December 1936 to 25 April 1939.
-He served during the Second World War with the Royal Artillery, retiring in May 1946 on account of disability, upon which he was granted the honorary rank of lieutenant colonel.
+By 1929, he was serving as a temporary captain in the Territorial Army (TA), with restoration to the active list in March 1932.
+He attended a two-year course at the Staff College at Camberley in January 1933.
+He was then seconded for service on the staff in December 1936, serving in British India as a staff captain from 1 December 1936 to 25 April 1939.

+He served with the Royal Artillery during the Second World War, retiring in May 1946, by which time the war was over, on account of disability, upon which he was granted the honorary rank of lieutenant colonel.

 He was appointed as a justice of the peace for Bedfordshire in 1950, and was appointed an OBE in the 1954 Birthday Honours, having also served as a deputy lieutenant for Bedfordshire.
 He died in March 1990 at South Newton, Wiltshire.
 Prior to his death, he was one of the oldest surviving first-class cricketers.
 His cousin, Threlfall Baines, was also a first-class cricketer.